caltechlibrary/newt/README.md

 # Newt Project

-Newt is an experimental set of tools for rapid application development of metadata curation tools.
+Newt is an experimental set of tools for rapid application development.
+More specifically Newt can build metadata curation tools.
 These types of applications are commonly needed in libraries, archives and museums (abbr: LAS).
 Newt applications implement a service orient architecture.
 This allows you to take advantage of off the shelf software like Postgres+PostgREST, MariaDB or MySQL with MySQL Rest Service, Solr, Elasticsearch and Opensearch.
-These software come with a JSON API, a JSON data source.
-Newt provides a data router that can pair a request with a JSON data pipeline[^11].
-Place Newt Mustache as the last service in your pipeline and you can transform your JSON objects into web pages using the Mustache template language.
-Newt's code generator can take advantage of Newt's YAML file to render data models as the SQL and configuration for Postgres+PostgREST.
-Newt's code generator can use that same YAML to render Mustache templates too.
-With Newt's tools and a YAML file you can create a web application for managing metadata which supports that basic CRUD-L[^12] operations needed to curate your metadata.
-Through in a full text search engine like Solr and you have the core capabilities found in many LAS applications like ArchivesSpace.
+Each of these software can function as a JSON data source through their JSON web API.
+Newt provides a data router.
+The Newt Router works easily with JSON data sources.
+In fact it can send a request to a JSON data source, get the result and send that on to another web service.
+This chain of a web accepting some JSON and then handing the result to another website can be thought of as a data pipeline[^11].
+The Newt Router can implement data pipelines.
+Newt Mustache can be used as the last service in your pipeline.
+It can transform a JSON objects into a web page using the Mustache template language.
+But how do you setup a database as a JSON data source?
+Newt's code generator can lend a hand there.
+Newt's code generator understands Newt's YAML file and can render the data models in useful ways.
+The Newt code generator can render the SQL and configuration for Postgres+PostgREST.
+Newt's code generator can render Mustache templates too.
+With Newt's tools and a YAML file you can create a web application for managing metadata which supports that basic CRUD-L[^12] operations for managing data.
+Throw in a full text search engine like Solr and you have the core capabilities found in many LAS applications like ArchivesSpace.

 Newt is a narrowly focused rapid application development toolbox.
 It does not support the class of web applications that handle file uploads.
 It's not a replacement for Drupal or WordPress.
 Newt generators the applications more in line with ArchivesSpace but with simpler data models.
 If you need file upload support you can either build that as a separate service or use a rich platform like Drupal or Invenio RDM.

-Newt applications are well suited to interacting with any existing platform that provides a JSON API.
+Newt applications are well suited to interacting with other applications that provide a JSON API.
+The JSON web API allows Newt to treat them as a JSON data source.
 LAS applications like ArchivesSpace and Invenio RDM provide JSON API.
 It is possible to extended those systems by creating simpler services that can talk to those JSON data sources.
 Newt is well suited to this "development at the edges" approach.
 The code you would need to write would be to configure a localhost proxy to those external systems.
 Similarly that opens the door to interesting integration with services like CrossRef, DataCite, Pub Med Central, ROR and ORCID.
 If what you need is a simple integration between these systems Newt might provide some useful tools to make that process easier.

 [^11]: A data pipeline is formed by taking the results from one web service and using it as the input to another web service.
 It is the web equivalent of Unix pipes.
 Prior art: [Yahoo!
 Pipes](https://en.wikipedia.org/wiki/Yahoo!_Pipes)